dadouf/SubAppBarPanel/README.md

 * You must set the behavior `app:layout_behavior="com.davidferrand.subappbarpanel.SubAppBarPanel$ScrollingViewBehavior"` on the main content layout.
 * Expand and collapse the panel programmatically by calling `setExpanded(boolean expanded, boolean animate)`.

+For a complete example, check the sample.

 ## Customisation

 * There are three layout parameters to play with:
     * panel_expanded
     * panel_offset
     * panel_slidingQuantity

+## TODOs

+* Make it appear correctly in edit mode in Android Studio
+* Instead of a slidingQuantity, provide a dimension for overlap when expanded
+* Increase the interaction with the AppBarLayout: dragging actions, etc.

 ## Installation